Curse of Xanathon: Plot summary

 Curse of Xanathon is an adventure in which the Duke of Rhoona begins issuing unusual decrees, such as ordering that the people must pay their taxes using beer instead of money, people must ride their horses backwards, and that dwarves must have their beards shaved and their bodies stretched to make them "presentable to human sensibilities".
 Duke Stephan is suffering from a curse which was brought upon him by Xanathon, chief cleric of the Ethengar Khanate immigrants living inside Rhoona's walls, and Stephen's own treacherous guard captain, Draco Stormsailer.

 The player characters must discover the nature of the Duke's affliction.
 They will need to end the curse on the Duke so that he can lead his forces against an army of invaders.
 To do this, they need to find the antidote for the curse.
 They must battle Xanathon, Draco, and their minions to achieve this goal.

-Lawrence Schick, in his sourcebook of roleplaying games, Heroic Worlds, describes the module as a town adventure in which the players are tasked with solving a mystery in order to remove a curse.
+Lawrence Schick, in his sourcebook of roleplaying games, Heroic Worlds, describes the module as a town adventure in which the players are tasked with solving a mystery to remove a curse.
 The cursed town is threatened by a dwarven army, and the player characters must save the town.